omni-network/omni/docs/contributing/contributing.md

 Thank you for considering contributing to the Omni Network!
 We appreciate contributions of all forms, from code to documentation.
 Here's how you can help:

-## Branching Model
+## Branching

-We use Trunk Based Development for managing branches, please refer to the [Branching Model](./branching.md) for more details.
+Our project adheres to the **Trunk Based Development** approach for managing branches.
+This methodology emphasizes the use of short-lived development branches, allowing us to integrate "micro-commits" directly into the stable main branch.
+This practice not only accelerates the review process but also fosters early alignment and increases development velocity.

+Branches should be named `<author initials>/<description>`.

 ## How to Contribute

-### Testing

-- **Unit Testing:** Isolate tests to specific code paths or failure modes within functions.
-Ensure each function's failure modes and code paths are thoroughly tested.
-- **Integration Testing:** Focus on testing sophisticated interactions between components.

 ### Issues